 Chill Pop began with its founders Elizabeth and Maggie Pryor selling their popsicles out of a cart at farmers markets and flea markets in Cleveland.
 They were fans of the Ohio based Jeni’s Splendid Ice Cream and noticed that the real popsicle trend hadn’t hit Cleveland yet.
 They’re now sold at supermarkets with their inventive flavors, combing together different types of fruits, vegetables, and grass fed dairy.

-Chloe, a former assistant district attorney who started to pay more attention to eating healthy food as she was pregnant with her first child.
+Chloe was assistant district attorney who started to pay more attention to eating healthy food as she was pregnant with her first child.
 After leaving the law, she began experimenting to create a product with just fruit, water, and cane sugar.
 First, a shop was opened in New York followed by the product being sold in stores as well.
 Chloe’s has regular fruit popsicles, fruit popsicles dipped in chocolate, oat milk popsicles, popsicles with licensed Marvel Comics and Nickelodeon characters, and even pina colada popsicles powered by Zumba.

 Another farmers markets to supermarket success story.
 GoodPop was the idea of a college student Daniel Goetz in need a cold treat on a hot summer day in Texas.
 Unfortunately, all of the places were selling popsicles filled with artificial flavoring, coloring, and ingredients he couldn’t pronounce.
 So he decided he needed to make ones with natural ingredients himself.
 GoodPop has dabbled into all kinds of flavors.
 Along with various fruit combos, they have a couple of dairy free coconut cream varieties.
 These include orange ‘n cream and a gluten free cookies ‘n cream flavor.
 GoodPop also has expanded into making freezies and push pops.
 GoodPop also partners with a number of nonprofits and organizations.